Adam Carse: Life

+Carse married Verena Muriel Fancourt Mutter, and their son Edward Adam Carse was born in June 1911.
+In February 1945 Edward was killed in action.
+Carse dedicated his Fifth Symphony, written in June 1945, to the memory of his son.
+In 1947 he donated his collection of 350 wind instruments to the Horniman Museum in South London, also in his son's memory: there is a plaque commemorating his gift in the Horniman Music Gallery.

+Carse died in 1958 at his home – Winton, Martin's End Lane, Great Missenden, Buckinghamshire – aged eighty.
+His wife Verena died in 1966.
+Alongside the donated instruments at the Horniman is his personal library, containing research papers, manuscript notes, copies of lectures, correspondence, makers catalogues, sales lists and concert programmes.

+Music

 According to Arthur Eaglefield Hull, Carse had "a pleasant and well finished style of writing, which concerns itself more with sound construction than original or atmospheric effects".
 Much of the material he wrote and arranged for school orchestras, young string players and pianists is still in use today.
 Among his educational piano works is the short Miniature Scherzo, which was chosen as one of ten test pieces for the Daily Express national piano playing competition in 1928, and recorded as a demonstration by William Murdoch.

 Early orchestral works included a prelude to Byron's Manfred and two symphonic poems: The Death of Tintagiles (1902) and In a Balcony, (after Browning) the latter performed at the Proms on 26 August 1905.
+There was also a large-scale dramatic cantata setting Elizabeth Barrett Browning's The Lay of the Brown Rosary, for soloists, choir and orchestra, published in 1902.
 He wrote five symphonies, the second, in G minor, premiered by the orchestra of the Royal College of Music in London in November 1908 with the composer conducting, and the third (in F major, composed in 1927) was performed by the Bournemouth Municipal Orchestra on 20 April 1932 and broadcast from the Bournemouth Pavilion by the BBC.

-His many works for strings included the Two Sketches of 1924, which were performed at the Proms on 4 September 1924, and the five movement Winton Suite of 1933, showing the influence of eighteenth century dance suites.
+His many works for strings included the Two Sketches, performed at the Proms on 4 September 1924, and the five movement Winton Suite of 1933, showing the influence of eighteenth century dance suites.
 Carse also wrote chamber music, including a Violin Sonata published in 1921 and the Miniature String Quartet in A minor, published in 1934.
 The seven Variations for Strings were composed as late as 1953 and broadcast by the BBC on 10 May 1954.
 For his compositions Carse occasionally used the name William Kent as an alias, and sometimes Adam Ahn-Carse.